eyecan-ai/rene/README.md

 ```bash
 rene download +o /path/to/rene_zips_folder
 ```
-If the download fails, you can always download the dataset manually from [this Google Drive Folder](https://drive.google.com/drive/folders/1ONYpV6OkmKNQuchfQSkOhuh8gBJKfYY8?usp=drive_link) and place the zip files in `/path/to/rene_zips_folder`.
+⚠️ Due to google drive limitations, it is possible that the above script will fail after downloading half of the scenes (or less).
+If the download fails, you can always download manually the remaining scenes from [this Google Drive Folder](https://drive.google.com/drive/folders/1ONYpV6OkmKNQuchfQSkOhuh8gBJKfYY8?usp=drive_link) and place the zip files in `/path/to/rene_zips_folder`.

 Mind that:
 - Poses are annotated in COLMAP/OpenCV coordinate system convention: [+Z points upward]